cpainchaud/RFLink32/doc/sonoff_rf_bridge.md

 ### Connecting the Serial

 To put the device into flashing mode, the pairing button must be held down whilst inserting the UART dongle into the USB on your computer.
+Finding a proper time to release the pairing button could be tricky.
+The button should be release after `esptool` is executed and just before `Connecting...` apears.

 If your UART dongle cannot supply the required power then disconnect the 3.3v pin on UART (while keeping the RX, TX and GND pins connected) and then plug the device in via the built in USB port (marked as `J1` on the board) to power it via an appropriate USB power adapter that can provide 1 amp.